The IFR is the first industry-wide database of known insurance fraudsters. It is the latest step in the ongoing battle against insurance fraud.

 Rolling out the IFR

 The IFR went live at the end of 2013.
-It is now available to over 300 insurers who are members of the ABI.
 Over 80% of the general insurance market (by market share) is currently utilising the IFR, and work is ongoing to onboard a sizeable proportion of the remaining market.

 For more information see the FAQs